galaxy-synbiocad/RetroPath2/README.md

 WARNING: need to add docker to sudo

-WARNING: need to include the rule_rall_rp2.csv for knime
+WARNING: need to include the rule_rall_rp2.csv for knime in the /home/src/ folder

 ```
 sudo groupadd docker